trezor/blockbook/README.md

 ## Todo

-- ~~mempool - return also input transactions~~
-- ~~blockchain - return inputs from mempool~~
-- ~~do not return duplicate txids~~
-- limit number of transactions returned by rocksdb.GetTransactions - probably by return value from callback function
-- ~~legacy socket.io JSON interface~~
 - cleanup of the socket.io - do not send unnecessary data
 - protobuf websocket interface
-- stream results to REST and websocket interfaces
 - parallel sync - rewrite - it is not possible to gracefully stop it now, can leave holes in the block
-- ~~parallel sync - let rocksdb to compact itself from time to time, otherwise it consumes too much disk space~~
-- ~~disconnect blocks - optimize - full range scan is too slow and takes too much disk space (creates snapshot of the whole outputs), split to multiple iterators~~
 - disconnect blocks - keep map of transactions in the last 100 blocks
+- handle different versions of Bitcoin Core
+- limit number of transactions returned by rocksdb.GetTransactions
 - xpub index
 - tests
+- ~~mempool - return also input transactions~~
+- ~~blockchain - return inputs from mempool~~
+- ~~do not return duplicate txids~~
+- ~~legacy socket.io JSON interface~~
+- ~~disconnect blocks - optimize - full range scan is too slow and takes too much disk space (creates snapshot of the whole outputs), split to multiple iterators~~
+- ~~parallel sync - let rocksdb to compact itself from time to time, otherwise it consumes too much disk space~~